Vitaplex/guttespinat-portfolio/markdown/illusoryself.md

 Hopefully, it is now established that there is something labeled as a human being here, with a subjective experience.
 However, that subjective experience is fleeting and everchanging.
 It is never something stable, you cannot point to your sense of self and think; "this is who I am".
 If you could, why then, can you wake up the next morning and feel completely out of touch with that reality.
 What happened to the "I"?

-## The capitalistic mind

-Many people are concerned with "making it", being enough, getting to a state where you deem yourself a success, and your life sufficient.
-This is a mindset portrayed alot in social media, by influencers and public figures, as a way to  This is a fallacy of the material mind, as it thinks that to be fulfilled, you

 ## What Is Beyond The You

 The big change happens when you realize You are none of these things - You are not just a person having a subjective experience; You are an expression of the universe itself!
+The air you breathe was once in the lungs of another being, the water that keeps you hydrated, once drunk by thousands of other beings.
+The atoms that make up your body were once star dust, then transformed, transformed again, and again.
+Components coalescing to create form, then dissolving.
+An endless dance that, in the present moment, manifests itself as you.
+This is not some fantasy, this is the fundamental nature of the reality you are finding yourself in, right now!

 The you that has a subjective experience is a product of the You which really **is** the universe itself.
+The human self exists "on top" of "What Is" and the boundary of you and not-you only exists as a concept.
 The human which you are is the universe coalescing through a unfathomable series of causalities; products of circumstance, evolution, reproduction,  which allows the subjective you to be here, now, as an inseparable expression of the whole - of the universe.

+*The search for who you are ends where it began — in the simple recognition that there was never a “you” apart from everything else to begin with.*

+### Knowing yourself
+What does it mean to know yourself?
+With the content of this page in mind, the you referring to itself as itself is no more than a veil.
+A fragile veil which you mistake for yourself - your whole self.
+Put it this way: Knowing yourself is not about realizing what you are, **it's about realizing what you are not.**

+Realizing that you are not your thoughts, emotions or will  give you a make you able to live without your mental conditioning hindering from realizing your wanted potential!
+You can read this text, and other texts like it, a million times, without any shift in your perception.
+That is because the human mind is conditioned to intellectualize and understand.
+This is, among many other things, what has made us survive as a species, and is thus very natural and well-ingrained into our minds, as part of the human condition.
+However this is also the

+>*In order to understand the world, one has to turn away from it on occasion.*<br>- Albert Camus